Mujeeb-ur-Rehman Shami

 Mujeeb-ur-Rehman Shami is a Pakistani journalist and columnist who is the chief editor of Daily Pakistan newspaper.
+He belongs to a Punjabi Shaikh family.

 He appears on the talk show Nuqta e Nazar on Dunya News.
 He is also the founder of Zindagi Magazine and Qaumi Digest.

 His columns are published in Daily Dunya and Daily Pakistan every Sunday.
+He has also written newspaper columns for the Urdu language daily newspapers Nawa-i-Waqt and Daily Jang.